DocNow/dnflow-ansible/README.md

 cp group_vars/all.template group_vars/all
 ```

 For all environments, we have an `Vagrantfile` which will work.
-In order for this to work make sure your environment contains the following AWS variables:
+In order for this to work on AWS make sure your environment contains the following AWS variables:

 ```bash
 export AWS_KEY='your-key'